 Prior to joining Just ASK, Brenda was the Director of Professional Development in St. Vrain Valley School District, Longmont, Colorado.
 Before assuming that position, she was Director of Professional Development in Brighton Public Schools, Colorado.
 Brenda holds a Bachelor of Arts in Elementary Education from Adams State College, a Master of Arts in Elementary Education from the University of Northern Colorado, and Professional Certification in Educational Administration from the University of Denver.

-Brenda is an active member of the Learning Forward, and has worked extensively with their Academies.
-Articles by Brenda have been published in JSD, the journal of Learning Forward (NSDC), and in Colorado Staff Development Council publications.
-She is a co-author of Creating a Culture for Learning and the editor of Results-Based Professional Development Models originally published by St. Vrain Valley School District.
-Brenda is fluent in Spanish.
-Contact Brenda at firstname.lastname@example.org or 800-940-5434.
+Brenda has been an active member of the Learning Forward for many years and has worked extensively with their Academies.
+Articles by Brenda have been published in The Learning Journal (formerly JSD), the journal of Learning Forward (NSDC), and in Colorado Staff Development Council publications.
+She is a co-author of Creating a Culture for Learning and the editor of Results-Based Professional Development Models originally published by St. Vrain Valley School District, Longmont, Colorado.
+Additionally, Brenda is the director and producer of Just ASK’s TL21 DVD series.
+She is fluent in Spanish.
+Contact Brenda at email@example.com or 800-940-5434.

 Julie McVicker, Just ASK Senior Consultant and author, lives in Longmont, Colorado.
 She works with school districts in Colorado, Florida, Georgia, Iowa, Tennessee, and Texas where she helps districts develop long-term, multifaceted professional development plans that include our Mentoring in the 21st Century® Institute and our workshops Why Didn’t I Learn This in College?®, Instruction for All Students™, and Meeting the Needs of Diverse Learners®.
 She is a co-author of Creating a Culture for Learning.